sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

     <!-- border -->![MDK](img-1.1.png)

-    >A Form Cell Page is suitable for pages that generate new objects or modify existing objects.
-It includes a form cell container by default.
-You can add form sections, multiple containers or action controls to this page.
-Under each container section, you can add various container items.

 2. Enter the Page Name as `SalesOrderHeaders_Create` and click **Finish** to complete the page creation process.

     <!-- border -->![MDK](img-1.2.png)